 Once the petition is served, the Hague Convention requires courts to order the child's return as quickly as possible.
 This requirement does not allow for an in-depth consideration of the circumstances.
 There are some very limited defences you can raise, the main one being that returning the child would cause them a 'grave risk of harm or intolerable situation'.
 It is difficult to prove this defence, however, so you need to move quickly to prepare your case and collate any evidence of abuse or coercive control.
+There are a number of survivor-led charities who provide advice.

-Sources of information and support are listed opposite.
+Some sources of information and support are listed in the next section.
 In addition, if you are in the US, the Hague Domestic Violence Project at the American Bar Association provides resources and a mentoring service to lawyers who are acting on behalf of mothers fleeing domestic violence across international borders:

-www.americanbar.org/groups/domestic_violence/our-projects/hague-dvproject
+www.americanbar.org/groups/domestic\ violence/our-projects/hague-dvproject